vectornguyen76/resume-ranking/README.md

   on each key field.
   + Average runtime: 30 seconds

+- **Score, Rank & Comment**:
+  + Provides a summary analysis of the matching between candidates and jobs
+  + Score and rank candidate.

 ## Documentation

 Detailed documentation on how to use, configure, and extend the system is available in the [User Guide](https://drive.google.com/file/d/1PWt5uJq1rc59S7lkV6PjxDPamHyDmKRZ/view?usp=sharing).